Works sub-menu

 News

-02/28/2010 The Coincidence Engines series was nominated to the 2010 Transmediale Award.
-The Transmediale Award seeks to honour outstanding experimental artworks that embrace, question and enrich our understanding and relationship to our immersed media and technologically driven society.
+The Coincidence Engines series was nominated to the 2010 Transmediale Award.
+The Transmediale Award seeks to honour outstanding experimental artworks that embrace, question and enrich our understanding of our immersed media and technologically driven society.
 Out of more than 1,500 submissions, nine art projects have been retained as Transmediale Award nominees this year.

 Documents